-- Spend two nights at Tarangire National Park, with picturesque and ancient Baobabs and many elephants - Witness spectacular concentrations of wildlife at seasonally-shrinking watering holes; watch interactions between predator and prey - Search for fascinating birds in the Serengeti, like Hamerkop, Saddle-billed and African Openbill Storks, Lappet-faced Vulture, and Tawny and Martial Eagles - Find big cats and watch their behavior; last year we saw all the big cats, plus Serval and Caracal - Discover Lake Manyara National Park, home to tree climbing Lion, enormous tusked Elephant, Bushbuck, Giraffe, Zebra, Buffalo, Leopard, Impala, and more - Visit Olduvai Gorge with a local guide, and learn about the sequence of important anthropological finds - Opt for a sunrise hot air balloon ride over the Serengeti wow! - Absorb the view from the rim of Ngorongoro Crater, then venture into the crater with its teeming wildlife - Witness the rare Black Rhino in Ngorongoro Crater, as well as many bull Elephant - Opt for the Kenya extension please ask us for more information begins February 6)
+- Spend three nights at Tarangire National Park, with picturesque and ancient Baobabs and many elephants - Witness spectacular concentrations of wildlife at seasonally-shrinking watering holes; watch interactions between predator and prey - Search for fascinating birds in the Serengeti, like Hamerkop, Saddle-billed and African Openbill Storks, Lappet-faced Vulture, and Tawny and Martial Eagles - Find big cats and watch their behavior; in the last years we have seen all the big cats, plus in some years, Serval and Caracal - Discover Lake Manyara National Park, home to tree climbing Lion, enormous tusked Elephant, Bushbuck, Giraffe, Zebra, Buffalo, Leopard, Impala, and more - Visit Oldupai Gorge with a local guide, and learn about the sequence of important anthropological finds - Opt for a sunrise hot air balloon ride over the Serengeti - wow! - Absorb the view from the rim of Ngorongoro Crater, then venture into the crater with its teeming wildlife - Witness the rare Black Rhino in Ngorongoro Crater, as well as many bull Elephant - Opt for the Kenya extension with landscapes from Mt.
+Kenya to the Great Rift Valley lakes and Mt.
+Kilimanjaro.